 - You can reduce the spiciness by using honey or maple syrup in the tomato-citrus sauce instead of the Thai chili sauce.

 Make Ahead Warm Salmon Salad

-- You can make the various parts of the salad ahead and just assemble it right before serving.
+- Make the various parts of the salad ahead and just assemble it right before serving.

-Warm Salmon Salad with Spicy Tomato Citrus Sauce Recipe
+Warm Salmon Salad with Tomato Citrus Sauce Recipe